-1) An assessment of the need to reinforce the administrative capacity of the authorities and beneficiaries, taking into account experience from the previous programming period programming period; therefore, flexibility of technical assistance funding and the successful transfer of experience and the structure of employment in the new programming period 2014-2020 (continuity for efficient drawing in the 2014-2020 period) will be crucial.
+1) An assessment of the need to reinforce the administrative capacity of the authorities and beneficiaries, taking into account experience from the previous programming period

-To reinforce the administrative capacity of authorities, the technical assistance of the ERDF, the ESF and the Cohesion Fund will be used for the ERDF, the ESF and the Cohesion Fund, the technical assistance of the RDP 2014-2020 for the EAFRD, and the technical assistance of the OP EMFF 2014-2020 for the EAFRD.
+To reinforce the administrative capacity of authorities, the technical assistance of the ERDF, the ESF and the Cohesion Fund will be used for the ERDF, the ESF and the Cohesion Fund, the technical assistance of the RDP 2014-2020 for the EAFRD, and the technical assistance of the OP EMFF 2014-2020 for the EMFF.

-In accordance with the EU guidelines on the closure of the 2007-2013 programming period, the 2007-2013 technical assistance will also fund activities for the 2014-2020 programming period; the 2014-2020 technical assistance will also finance activities related to the closure of the 2007-2013
+In accordance with the EU guidelines on the closure of the 2007-2013 programming period, the 2007-2013 technical assistance will also fund activities for the 2014-2020 programming period; the 2014-2020 technical assistance will also finance activities related to the closure of the 2007-2013 programming period; therefore, flexibility of technical assistance funding and the successful transfer of experience and the structure of employment in the new programming period 2014-2020 (continuity for efficient drawing in the 2014-2020 period) will be crucial.